List of The Grudge characters: Suzuki

-Suzuki San (portrayed by Hajime Okayama) is a real estate broker.
-In the film, he shows the house of the Saeki family to the Williams.
+Suzuki (portrayed by Hajime Okayama) is a real estate broker.
+In the film, he tries to sell the Saeki house to the Williams.
 When he tries to unblock the bath, the ghost of Toshio grabs his arm.
 It is unknown if he got the curse from him and it later killed him (though in a deleted scene, he is indeed confirmed dead).

+He is the American counterpart of Tatsuya Suzuki, a character from Ju-On: The Curse, who was also a real-estate broker.